There are plenty of excellent walks on Argyll's Secret Coast, here are a few of our favourites.

 There is now a circular path within Kilfinan Community Forest which starts by the car park and winds up through the woodland to the waterfall, with an extra loop that carries on up the Allt Mor burn.
 If you’re walking this route, keep a lookout for local primary school pupils’ forest inspired artwork, as well as bird and squirrel boxes nestled high up in the trees!
 They also plan to provide tables and benches in a clearing by the waterfall where visitors can picnic and enjoy this local beauty spot.
 Bike racks are installed in the car park, to encourage our visitors to cycle up to the site and lower their carbon footprint!

 Start the walk at the derelict Polphail village at Portavadie.
 You then need to follow a path that climbs quite steeply up through a pretty birch forest.
-It’s quite boggy at the beginning and you need to be a bit careful as you pick your way over the slippery boardwalk.
-Out in the open, keep climbing and follow the fairly well-worn path that’s marked by white posts.
+Out in the open, keep climbing and follow the well-worn path that’s marked by posts.
 After a short while the path descends to the right.
 If you want, take a quick detour up the hill to the left where you’ll get a bird’s eye view of Portavadie Marina.
 Double back and then follow the undulating path until you reach the standing stone.
 It’s almost 9ft tall and stands next to a much smaller one.
-They date back to the Bronze Age approximately 2,000 years BC and I heard that they once formed part of a stone circle.
+They date back to the Bronze Age approximately 2,000 years BC and once formed part of a stone circle.
 Looking out over the loch you’ll spot the ferry ploughing backwards and forwards between Portavadie and Tarbert.
 Ravens nest in the cliffs close to here and you’ll probably see them flying above or perched on a rock.

 Carry on following the path.
 After a while it gets a bit indistinct, but basically you’re heading for Ascog Bay where you’ll see a wooden building which is the Boys Brigade hut.
 You can either cut across the headland or climb up to a heathery knoll, which is the highest piece of ground.
 The views of Ayrshire, Arran and Inchmarnock Island are fabulous and you can look down on Ascog Bay.
 Then head for the ruins below and pick up a path which takes you over a little bridge and down to the beach.
 A narrow isthmus separates two shallow bays, which are both great places to beach comb at low tide.
 Eilean Aoidhe is joined to the mainland via the isthmus.